dword4/JobScore/README.md

-# Job Keyword Score
+# JobScore - Firefox Extension

-A Firefox extension that highlights and scores job listings based on your custom keyword list.
+A Firefox extension that highlights and scores job listings based on your custom keyword list to help filter job postings.

 ## Features